AndreaCorvi/KobeBryant-DecisionTrees/README.md

 # KobeBryant-DecisionTrees
-Classification on the Kobe Bryant Shot Selection dataset (https://www.kaggle.com/c/kobe-bryant-shot-selection/data) using Decision Trees
+Classification on the Kobe Bryant Shot Selection dataset (https://www.kaggle.com/c/kobe-bryant-shot-selection/data) using Decision Trees.
+Theory on Classification Trees can be found inside the PDF.